pgroonga/pgroonga.github.io/how-to/postgrest.md

 PGroonga has features to implement auto complete which is explained in [this how to section](https://pgroonga.github.io/how-to/auto-complete.html).

-Here we will explor how to implement this using PostgREST and Svelte.
+Here we will explor how to implement this using PostgREST and just a simple html with JavaScript.

 ### Create Table for Auto Complete Feature